MidimasterSoft/BlitzMax-Miniaudio-Wrapper/README.md

-# BlitzMax-Miniaudio-Wrapper
+# BlitzMax-Miniaudio-Wrapper 1.25 2021-06-08
 a binding/wrapper for the audio library Miniaudio to the language BlitzMax

 The wrapper enables to use the C-library miniaudio (https://github.com/mackron/miniaudio) in the BASIC language BlitzMax (https://blitzmax.org/)

-at the moment it is in beta state.
+at the moment it is in Beta-state.

 There is already a manual here: https://www.syntaxbomb.com/index.php/topic,8419.0.html

-Also a temp. download is avaiable here: https://www.syntaxbomb.com/index.php/topic,8419.0.html
+Now you can use the repository to download the whole module

 And a discussion forum here: https://www.syntaxbomb.com/index.php/topic,8388.0.html